geektoto/card-miniprogram/README.md

 ### How does it work?

 The checker builds on the Checker Framework (www.checkerframework.org), an open-source tool for building extensions to the Java compiler's typechecker.
-A typechecker is perfect for checking a com
+A typechecker is perfect for checking a compliance rule, because typecheckers are *sound*, meaning that they never miss errors, but might report false positives.
+In othe